Expertise

 - Intercultural relationship development and communication.

-- Integrating environmental justice into mainstream environmental work.
+- Integrating social equity into environmental work.